WangLaban/CppPrime5th/ch03/README.md

 }
 ```

-Print all the elements of the array.
+Print all the elements of the array and unkonwn characters until encountering a '\0'.

 -----
 **WARNING!!!!**